Get us in your inbox

 • price 4 of 4

 One of Chicago's most extensive (and expensive) omakase experiences can be found at Kyōten in Bucktown, where chef Otto Phan offers upwards of 20 courses at his eight-seat sushi counter.
 There is just one seating per night (at 6:30pm), so you'll have to book in advance if you want to enjoy Chef’s treatment of a number of wild-caught fish, along with Japanese delicacies like Fugu Shirako.
-Starting at $440 ($490 on weekends), the menu changes based on seasonality, and guests can dial it up with the sake tasting ($75) if they choose.
+Starting at $440 ($490 on weekends), the menu changes based on seasonality, and guests can dial it up with a sake tasting if they choose.

 • Japanese